flodihn/GodotWinSocket/README.md

 ## Introduction
-At the time of writing 2021-08, trying to use the StreamPeerTCP class, it did non manage to connect to my server, for unknown reason.
+At the time of writing 2021-08, trying to use the StreamPeerTCP class, it did non manage to connect to my server for unknown reason.
 It felt very bugggy so I decided to create my own plugin for low level socket communciation.

 This plugin is only meant to be used as a client, it does not expose any